thautwarm/Site-32/src/PL/hrt-use-case.md

 The real existential types via higher rank polymorphisms are better than OOP interfaces because they work the same, and the former needs no special language constructs from the language compiler.

-## Unifiable Manipulation for Heterogenous Data
+## Unifiable Manipulation for Heterogeneous Data

 Suppose you now have a dataframe with 3 columns in different data types.